petitRADTRANS.retrieval#

 1-D or 2-D bin widths.

-data_resolution, model_resolution, system_distance, wavelength_boundaries, external_radtrans_reference, line_opacity_mode, scale_flux, scale_uncertainties, fit_flux_offset, radtrans_object, covariance
+data_resolution, model_resolution, wavelength_boundaries, external_radtrans_reference, line_opacity_mode, scale_flux, scale_uncertainties, fit_flux_offset, radtrans_object, covariance

 Same semantics as